jamesoram/ee-code-test/README.md

 ##**Summary of exploratory testing session:**

+###*Main findings*

+* Both front-end and back-end are not validating input
+* There is information missing in the form: email, currency, type of room etc.
+* There is a JS error in the console

+*The following is a summary of the session in braindump format*

 The first thing I did was check for cookies and local storage.
 I couldn't find any on landing.
 Next, I clicked the "Save" button without entering any data and got an HTTP 500 response from the back-end.
 This is a defect as the back-end should validate data.
 This can be reproduce simply with an HTTP client, for example curl: